axoxelol1/dat257-hasse-andersson/README.md

 # dat257-hasse-andersson
 Project for DAT257 Agile software project management.
 2022 group Hasse Andersson.

+A website that aggregates and shows upcoming events happening within the student union at Chalmers University of Technology.

+## Reflection
+The reflections for each week, both individual and the team's, can be found in the folder `/reflection`

 ## Project setup
 To run the project you will need to clone the repository.
 You also need to have Node.js installed on your machine.